 Parents, teachers, coaches, and friends have likely pushed the reader to be stronger than their excuses and better than your fears.
 But, what if the secret to success and confidence goes beyond knowing how to push yourself and accepting the support from your peers?

 The author uses the science of habits, stories, and shocking historical facts to explain to the reader what the power of a “push moment” is.
 The reader is then provided with a quick and easy tool that can be used to achieve a greater sense of self.

 The 5 Second Rule has helped people stay on tasks, get motivated in the morning, and refocus during times of distraction.
 It has helped people find happiness and hope in lives where those things were otherwise lost.

-20. The Mindfulness Journal: Daily Practices, Writing Prompts, and Reflections for Living in the Present Moment by Steve Scott and Barrie Davenport
+21. The Mindfulness Journal by Steve Scott and Barrie Davenport

-Okay, this last book is a bit of a cheat.
+Okay, this book is a bit of a cheat.
 This is a Mindfulness Journal put together by myself and Barrie, my sometimes writing partner.

 We have not written the most motivational book for you here.
-It is not even really a “book”.
-But if you use this book YOU WILL likely create your own motivational resource that just can’t be beaten.
+It is not even really a “book.”
+But if you use this book, YOU WILL likely create your own motivational resource that just can’t be beaten.

-This Mindfulness Journal is not a “traditional” book.
+The Mindfulness Journal: Daily Practices, Writing Prompts, and Reflections for Living in the Present Moment is not a “traditional” book.
 It is a journal filled with prompts for YOU to fill out.

-When it comes to motivation and encouragement, who can really beat your own self talk, after all.
+When it comes to motivation and encouragement, who can really beat your own self-talk, after all.

 TMJ gives you a forum and prompts to share your own thoughts and ideas and may, in the long run, be far more motivational than most books you will find.